infinite-pursuits/LMM_vs_LD/README.md

 ### EXPERIMENT OUTCOMES

-The final experiment results are in the ```plots``` folder.
-The report is available ```report.pdf``` .
-Overall we find that both methods underestimate the heritability -- this could be due to the number of samples being way lesser than the number of SNPs.
-Also LMM performs way better when compared to LDSC -- this might come from the compounding errors accumulated from GWAS summary statistics and LD scores which have to calculated for the regression.
-Please read the report for a detailed discussion.
+The final experimental results can be visualized in the ```plots``` folder.
+The report is available in the file ```report.pdf``` .
+Overall we find that both methods underestimate the heritability -- this could be due to the simulation construction.
+LMM tends to be more reliable than LDSC -- this might come from a compounding of errors accumulated from GWAS summary statistics and LD scores which have to calculated for the regression.
+See the report for more detailed discussion.